Adoption of a minor by a single person

 Parental authority

-The adopter exercises alone parental authority.
+The adopter exercise parental authority alone.

 Maintenance obligation